muchimi/JoystickGremlinEx/docs/overview.md

 The integration piece comes from the ability to combine inputs together into a logical output via a set of filters and transformations, and output this to applications running on the same system.

-## What can GremlinEx do?
+## Key Features: What can GremlinEx do?

 This is a high level summary of some of the feature set in GremlinEx.

 ### Mapping and transforms

-GrmelinEx takes input such as a physical USB joystick, keyboard, mouse, and other specialized input devices like a state, and lets you apply a mapping, also known as a transform, to each button, axis, hat, or more complex inputs such as latched keys (one or more keypress combination), and other input such as MIDI or OSC input (described below).
+GrmelinEx takes input such physical (hardware) USB connected joysticks, gamepads, keyboard, mouse, and other specialized input devices like state and OSC network messages, and lets you apply a mapping, also known as a transform, to each input.
+GremlinEx supports mapping of buttons, axes, sliders, hats, or more complex inputs such as latched keystrokes (one or more keypress combination), and other input such as MIDI or OSC input (described below).

 The mapping process can have logic applied to it, such as conditions, so that the mapping can be conditional on a specific context being true.
 This can be "is this button also pressed", "is this axis value in this range", "are these keys also pressed", "is this state off", all in various combinations.
+Conditions work across all inputs so one input can be used to manage the mapping of another device.

 Axis (linear) input can be curved and calibrated.
 In fact, multiple curves can be applied, and the curves can be conditional as well.
 For example, you can invert an axis but only if a condition is true, and when the condition is false, the axis will not be inverted.

-GremlinEx can also combine axes together and derive an output value based on the simultaneous input - scenarios that are helpful in flight simulation for trim, space sims for throttles, and for combining toe-brakes on a rudder in a single axis if the game doesn't support separate mappings.

-GremlinEx can do multiple mappings concurrently - so the input can be routed to different outputs depending on the need, and this can be changed dynamically on the fly.
+GremlinEx handles multiple inputs and outputs concurrently.
+Routing can change mappings based on conditions, modes and states, and this can be changed dynamically on the fly.

 As of M76T68, GremlinEx supports using vJoy as an input and output device simultaneously.
 This enables scenarios where an input in GremlinEx triggers map to a vJoy device, and when that vJoy device changes, it triggers an input back into GremlinEx to trigger more actions.
 This can create loops, so care should be excercised to not build a loop regardless of the sequence of events.
 GremlinEx does not check for loops as they are too expensive performance wise to detect and guard against at runtime.

-### Benefits

-#### Agreggation of multiple devices
+### Agreggation of multiple devices

 GremlinEx is designed to simplify mapping for a game or application so that the application has much fewer devices to map.
 The first major benefit is to reduce the number of input devices, as many titles only "see" a few joysticks, and if you have a simpit, you could have left, right, center controllers all connected at the same time, and you may use some of them, or all of them, to map to the same input.
 This can be very difficult to do in some games.

 GremlinEx is vendor agnostic so any mapping software that is proprietary to a particular manufacturer does not need to be used in most cases.
 GremlinEx will use the raw device capabilities as seen by Windows, so as long as the device shows in Windows without software as a game controller, GremlinEx can create mappings for it.

-#### Dynamic routing
+### Dynamic routing

 Because GremlinEx has conditions and modes and states, you can "route" the input to different outputs, as well as modify the output in a dynamic way.
 You can take a single input and map it to different outputs depending on what you need.
 So a toe brake on a rudder can become an accelerator or brake pedal for a vehicle on the ground, or an up/down strafe if you are in a spaceship, or plain toe brakes if you are in an airplane with differential left and right brakes.
 You can have a button that is normally your primary trigger button control different weapon groups depending on the mode GremlinEx is in.
 An axis can inverted dynamically, or different response curves applied to control, for example sensitivity.

-#### In-game mapper augmentation
+### In-game mapper augmentation

 GremlinEx can achieve very complex mappings that are not supported by a game.
 It can take complicated inputs (such as from multiple controllers) and map it to something the game does support, and the game does not need to be aware of these inputs, as it will not see them.
 The game will only see a supported command.

 For example, you can combine inputs such as a keyboard key in combination with a joystick button and map that to a unique function in the game, even if the buit-in game mapper does not support these kinds of cross-hardware combinations.

-#### Easy mapping to game defaults
+### Easy mapping to game defaults

 Certain titles have less than ideal mappings, for example, not supporting DirectInput joysticks but having support for a console game controller.
 GremlinEx can bridge this gap by producing output the game expects, even if the game doesn't support specific inputs that GremlinEx supports.

 It is generally recommended to use GremlinEx to map to default settings in a game, which avoids having to change mappings in the game itself.
 This can greatly simplify game mapping for simulators in particular.

-#### Using glass surfaces and input panels like Streamdeck
+### Input and output from/to glass surface panels (touchscreens)

-GremlinEx can map input from glass surfaces (touch screens) and hardware panels like Streamdeck using the OSC protocol using open source software.
+GremlinEx map input from/to glass surfaces (touch screens) and hardware panels like Streamdeck using the OSC protocol using open source software.
+Using OSC open source software like Open Stage Control, you can design custom glass surface input screens and map them over the network to GremlinEx.
+GremlinEx supports both message triggers, and axis including multi-axis data inboud from a glass surface, such as a slider or an XY pad.

 #### Networked devices support